leonardobesen/rubrik-mass-update-certificate/README.md

 # rubrik-mass-update-certificate

-If ever had to update certificate for 100+ hosts you know how painful and waste of time it is.
-So, instead of spending 20 minutes of my precious time updating the certificate of 100 or so hosts I spent 1 hour making this script to do that for me.
-Now you can use that too, if by any chance you were browsing GitHub for a script that does that, however likely this situation is I wouldn't know.
+If you've ever had to update certificates for 100+ hosts, you know how painful and time-consuming it can be.
+So, instead of wasting 20 minutes of my precious time updating each certificate manually, I spent an hour writing this script to do it for me.

+Now you can use it too!...
+In case you just happened to be browsing GitHub for a script that does exactly this.
+How likely that is, I wouldn’t know.

 ## Dependencies

 - Python >= 3.12.5
 - tqdm
+- requests
+- pandas

 ## How to use it